-The initial reception to ‘The Love Song of J. Alfred Prufrock’, by T.S.
-Eliot, can be summed up in a contemporary review published in The Times Literary Supplement, on the 21st of June 1917.
-The anonymous reviewer wrote: “The fact that these things occurred to the mind of Mr. Eliot is surely of the very smallest importance to anyone, even to himself.
+The initial reaction to ‘The Love Song of J. Alfred Prufrock’ can be summed up in a contemporary review published in The Times Literary Supplement, on the 21st of June 1917.
+The anonymous reviewer wrote: “The fact that these things occurred to the mind of Mr. Eliot is certainly of the very smallest importance to anyone, even to himself.
 They certainly have no relation to poetry.”
-There appears to be a trend among the literary elite of bashing poetry that will later become to be renowned as innovative in its field or heralding change within the realm of poetry.
+There appears to be a trend among the literary elite of bashing poetry that will later become renowned as innovative in its field or heralding change within poetry.

 ‘Prufrock,’ as it is more commonly known, is definitely one of the latter: although initially hated, as can be evidenced by the above comment, it has since gone one to be considered by scholars as to the onset of Modernist poetry, replacing the Romantic and the Georgian rhymes that had dominated Europe, and perhaps one of the most exclusive American methods of writing.

 T.S.
 Eliot started writing ‘Prufrock’ in 1910.
-It was published in the 1915 issue of ‘Poetry: A Magazine of Verse,’ one of the leading monthly poetry journals in the English-speaking world, which was founded in 1912 by Harriet Monroe and remains in circulation today.
+It was published in the 1915 issue of ‘Poetry: A Magazine of Verse,’ one of the leading monthly poetry journals in the English-speaking world founded in 1912 by Harriet Monroe and remains in circulation today.

 Explore The Love Song of J. Alfred Prufrock

 It isn’t easy to decide what Prufrock is about; the fragmented poetic landscape of T.S.
-Eliot’s writing makes it difficult to pin down one exact feeling within ‘The Love Song of J. Alfred Prufrock’.
+Eliot’s poetry makes it difficult to pin down one exact feeling within ‘The Love Song of J. Alfred Prufrock.’
 It is considered one of the most visceral, emotional poems and remains relevant today, particularly with millennials who are more than a little bit used to these feelings.

-It is a variation on the dramatic monologue, a type of writing which was very popular from around 1757 to 1922.
+It is a variation of the dramatic monologue, which was very popular from around 1757 to 1922.
 Examples of dramatic monologue include Marcel Proust (In Search of Lost Time), Henry James (Portrait of a Lady), Robert Browning (Soliloquy of the Spanish Cloister), and the most infamous of all, James Joyce (Ulysses), for which the term ‘stream of consciousness’ writing was invented.
 ‘Prufrock’ is an early prototype of the ‘stream of consciousness’ writing, although it leans far more towards Browning than Joyce.

 ‘The Love Song of J. Alfred Prufrock’ by T.S.
-Eliot is 140 lines long and primarily written in free verse.
+Eliot is primarily written in free verse.
 This means that most of the lines do not follow a specific rhyme scheme or metrical pattern.
 But, the poem is not without either.
-Eliot briefly uses a variety of meters, such as the common iambic pentameter and less common spondaic and trochaic feet.
+Eliot briefly uses various meters, such as the common iambic pentameter and less common spondaic and trochaic feet.
 For example, in lines seventy-three and seventy-four, the poet uses perfect iambic pentameter.
 The same can be said about the rhyme scheme.
-Although there is no perfect pattern, there are numerous examples of couplets throughout the piece.
+Although there is no perfect pattern, there are numerous couplets throughout the piece.

 T.S.
-Eliot makes use of several literary devices in ‘The Love Song of J. Alfred Prufrock.’
+Eliot uses several literary devices in ‘The Love Song of J. Alfred Prufrock.’
 These include but are not limited to similes, examples of personification, and enjambment.
-The latter is a common literary device that is concerned with the way that a poet may or may not cut off a line before the end of a phrase or sentence—for example, the transition between lines five and six.
+The latter is a common literary device concerned with how a poet may or may not cut off a line before the end of a phrase or sentence—for example, the transition between lines five and six.

-There are several interesting similes in ‘The Lov Song of J. Alfred Prufrock’ that help to create memorable images.
+There are several interesting similes in ‘The Love Song of J. Alfred Prufrock’ that help create memorable images.
 For example, “But as if a magic lantern threw the nerves in patterns on a screen” and “Streets that follow like a tedious argument / Of insidious intent.”

 Personification can also be found in this piece.
 For example, in the line in which the speaker describes the yellow fog as a cat-like creature that rubs against the windows and walks in the shadows.